ansible/django-ansible-base/docs/authentication.md

 )
 SOCIAL_AUTH_STORAGE = "ansible_base.authentication.social_auth.AuthenticatorStorage"
 SOCIAL_AUTH_STRATEGY = "ansible_base.authentication.social_auth.AuthenticatorStrategy"
-SOCIAL_AUTH_LOGIN_REDIRECT_URL = "/api/v1/me"
+SOCIAL_AUTH_LOGIN_REDIRECT_URL = "/"
 ```

-If you have additional steps for the social pipeline feel free to add them here.
+If you have additional steps for the social pipeline you should extend this variable after including the ansible_base settings.

 Additionally, if you want to support any "global" SOCIAL_AUTH variables (like SOCIAL_AUTH_USERNAME_IS_FULL_EMAIL) you can add a setting like:
 ```